 Brad Larson has been developing interactive media for family audiences in museums for more than 20 years.
 Before starting his own business, Brad Larson Media, Inc., he was the Technology Developer at The Children’s Museum in Boston for ten years, where he focused on technology applications that promote family learning.
 He received his EdM in the Interactive Technologies in Education program at Harvard Graduate School of Education, including a year-long work/study program at the MIT Media Lab.

-Brad has contributed to the field with presentations at AAM, ASTC, and AYM/ACM, and wrote the section on incorporating technologies in exhibits for the Association of Youth Museum’s (AYM/ACM) guidebook on starting a new museum, Collective Vision.
-Recently he has served as a website judge for Museums and the Web and the New England Museum Association, and as a Reviewer for IMLS Leadership Grant proposals.
+Brad has contributed to the field with presentations at AAM, ASTC, and ACM Interactivity, where he has led sessions on empathy in exhibits.
+He has served as a website judge for Museums and the Web and the New England Museum Association, and as a Reviewer for IMLS Leadership Grant proposals.
 In addition to his museum work, Brad led the technical development of DC Heath/Houghton Mifflin’s industry-leading CD-ROM language learning products, and began his career with Atari Special Projects as a computer instructor at a resort in the Dominican Republic.